cmdcolin/dotfiles/README.md

 screen or have two split screens.
 If needed I make a new tmux tab.
 I close and re-open vim a lot which is kind of crazy in a way, but seems to work for me

-Using fzf for quick file name searches or greps enabled me to become much less reliant on a file browser like NERDTree, so I don't use any NERDTree type sidebar
+Using telescope.nvim for quick file name searches or greps enabled me to become much less reliant on a file browser like NERDTree, so I don't use any NERDTree type sidebar

 ## Screenshot